azavea/nasa-hyperspectral/docs/arch/v1/README.md

     - Should be easy enough to start diagnosing the issue and to have a simple development cycle

 7. Development Workflow
-   - Development should ergonimic, with emphasis on minimizing the iteration cycle.
+   - Development should ergonomic, with emphasis on minimizing the iteration cycle.
    - Individual processing steps should be executable outside of the overall workflow to aid development and debugging process.
    - Logging and tracing information has to be easily available for remote executions